 Most people don’t question the need for carrying car insurance.
 After all, the law requires automobile owners to purchase minimum amounts of liability coverage, and some states require uninsured and underinsured motorist insurance.
 However, there are situations in which it makes sense to cancel some or all your auto coverage.
-But when is the best time to cancel a policy and how do you go about it?

 When you should cancel your car insurance